harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 Okay this is one thing that insulin does but there so many more things to that insulin does.
 Do people even know what GH does by itself, what insulin does by itself, what all sorts of things do by themselves.
 How about if you combine them?

-I would copy my posts on this from PM but the formating is lost so I'll just post the links (it is formatted by me to be highly readable &amp; well worth the time to read by anyone who wants to truly understand):
+I would copy my posts on this from PM but the formating is lost so I'll just post the links (it is formatted by me to be highly readable & well worth the time to read by anyone who wants to truly understand):

 The above post covers: